-Use the Wells Fargo Autograph Card for all restaurant, gas station, daily transit and eligible stream service purchases.
+- Use the Wells Fargo Autograph Card for all restaurant, gas station, daily transit and eligible stream service purchases.

-- Spend at least $1,500 in the first three months to earn the limited time welcome bonus
+- Spend at least $1,000 in the first three months to earn the welcome bonus.

-- Pay your cell phone bill using the Wells Fargo Autograph so you’re eligible for up to $600 in cell phone coverage ($25 deductible may apply)
+- Pay your cell phone bill using the Wells Fargo Autograph in order to be eligible for up to $600 in cell phone coverage (a $25 deductible may apply).

 - Redeem your points for travel in your Wells Fargo account at a 1:1 rate.

 Is the Wells Fargo Autograph Card right for you?

-If you’re hoping to earn rewards points on your everyday spending – like at restaurants, gas stations and on transit – then the Autograph’s 3 points per dollar spent in those categories might offer you a solid option, especially true if you’re hoping to avoid an annual fee.
+If you’re hoping to earn rewards points on your everyday spending – like at restaurants, gas stations and on transit – then the Autograph’s 3 points per dollar spent in those categories might be a solid option, and this is especially true if you’re hoping to avoid an annual fee.

 However, it’s missing rewards for grocery purchases, which is a major bonus category.
 Frequent travelers might not get as much value from their Autograph rewards because they can’t transfer their points to any airline or hotel partners.
 If you’re hoping to add a card to your arsenal that complements a more advanced rewards strategy, you may want to consider a different rewards card.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.